Synchrotron radiation from NGC 470 HLX1 - a hidden hyperluminous accreting neutron star?: Discussions

 Regarding the blackbody component, the origin of such soft emission still requires a concrete physical explanation in the context of ULXs, which is beyond the scope of this paper.
 Here, for example, the luminosity of the blackbody component is much higher than what is expected from a polar cap emission with the observed temperature.
 Therefore, as predicted for many other ULX sources, the soft blackbody component could be related to the disk close to the corotation radius or outflow ejected from the disk \citep{Pintore2017}.

 In this paper, we shed light on the feasibility of synchrotron emission and the overall broadband spectral model for NGC 470 HLX1, which shows a possibility that this source could be a neutron star.
 Similarly, the explanation would hold for other ULXs with such a typical spectral cutoff (see e.g., \citealt{Ghosh2023}).

-Although, as discussed before, we cannot distinguish the different latitude emissions from the current spectral fitting, very high-angle emission would produce discrete cyclotron lines and elliptically polarized photons, which might be a critical point to distinguish different latitudes in future observations (see also \citealt{Ghosh2023}).
-Also, with the understanding of electrons' acceleration processes, as in a simplified picture depicted in figure \ref{fig: Hillas}, we can perceive the typical range of Lorentz factors which would in turn constrain the most plausible $\theta$, and $B$ from our analysis.
+Although, as discussed before, we cannot distinguish the different latitude emissions from the current spectral fitting.
+However, we note that very high-latitude emission for a fixed magnetic field would require a semi-relativistic plasma and would produce detectable discrete cyclotron lines and elliptically polarized photons, which could be a critical point in distinguishing different latitudes in future observations (see also \citealt{Ghosh2023}).
+In fact, we can also distinguish from future polarization measurement whether the radiation is dominated by synchrotron or other mechanisms, e.g., Compton scattering.

+Additionally, with an understanding of the acceleration processes of electrons, as depicted in a simplified picture in Figure \ref{fig: Hillas}, we can perceive the typical range of Lorentz factors, which in turn constrain the most plausible values of $\theta$ and $B$ from our analysis.
+For example, if very high Lorentz factors are not plausible in the system, we can rule out some of the parameter space from our analysis (see table \ref{tab:sync_table}), i.e., low-angled emission in the presence of high magnetic fields.
+However, to exactly determine all the parameters, we need to know some of them from other theoretical arguments or analysis.

+Moreover, we can further understand that for such an extremely luminous system, in the presence of a very high accretion rate, a strong surface magnetic field would be required to sustain the magnetosphere outside the neutron star surface.
+In that case, from the figure \ref{fig: Hillas}, we can predict the location of synchrotron emission.
+For a $B_0 \sim 10^{11}$~G field, even close to the surface, particles can achieve a reasonable lorentz factor for synchrotron emission, however, stronger the surface field strength (e.g., $B_0 \sim 10^{14}$ ~G), the location of the emission should be farther away from the neutron star surface; since, close to the surface of the neutron star, particles will not be highly relativistic to efficiently produce synchrotron emission in such a scenario.

+Another aspect of the emission mechanism in these systems, which needs caution to understand, is the total available power.
+This is indeed a crucial problem in ULXs and HLXs, especially in accreting neutron star systems, which raises the question of how such a significant power budget is achieved.
+In the future, a comprehensive treatment is warranted to investigate this issue further in the context of synchrotron radiation and the maximum power of accelerated electrons.

 This model provides a new window to look at the high-energy emissions from accreting neutron star X-ray binary systems.
 An important follow-up, which ought to be carried out, is to investigate the feasibility of this model on high S/N Galactic neutron star XRB data, which shows a similar cutoff in the hard X-ray energy range (e.g., Cen X-4; \citealt{Chakrabarty2014}).
 That will provide us with leverage to constrain the parameters precisely, since several other observational evidences will help us know some model parameters a priori (e.g., magnetic field strength), thus constraining other parameters more precisely.